Im2Slothy/FiveM-Delivery-Job/README.md

 Drop the files in your [resource] folder

-Don't forget add start easytp in your server.cfg file
+Don't forget add start simpleDelivery in your server.cfg file

 Configure the script to your liking.